-Live Oak-McMullen County Child Welfare, Inc. provides services to children and families in Live Oak and McMullen Counties such as food, utility assistance, clothing, school supplies, diapers, etc.
+Live Oak County Child Welfare, Inc. provides services to children and families in Live Oak and McMullen Counties such as food, utility assistance, clothing, school supplies, diapers, etc.

 Mary McLeod Bethune Early Child Development Nursery

-The Bethune Day Nursery provides childcare for children ages 2 weeks to 12 years.
+The Bethune Day Nursery provides childcare for children ages newborn to 12 years.

 Mission of Mercy